numberoverzero/bloop/docs/user/conditions.rst

       and expect the value to be None in DynamoDB.
    2. If a column is missing and **wasn't** expected (query on a projected Index), don't include it.

-3. Recompute the atomic condition Whenever the local state is synchronized with the DynamoDB value.
+3. Recompute the atomic condition whenever the local state is synchronized with the DynamoDB value.

 The following examples use this model: